ROBIN POSTON, Ph.D.

 - To prepare men and women to assume responsible and useful roles in a changing society.

-The Doctor of Philosophy degree is awarded in audiology and speech-language pathology, biology, biomedical engineering, business administration, chemistry, communication, computer science, counseling psychology, earth sciences, educational psychology and research, engineering, english, history, mathematical sciences, music, philosophy, psychology, and social and behavioral sciences.
-The degrees of Doctor of Audiology, Doctor of Education, and Doctor of Musical Arts are awarded by the School of Communication Sciences and Disorders, the College of Education, and the College of Communication and Fine Arts, respectively.
+The Doctor of Philosophy degree is awarded in audiology and speech-language pathology, biology, biomedical engineering, business administration, chemistry, communication, computer science, counseling psychology, earth sciences, educational psychology and research, engineering, english, history, mathematical sciences, music, nursing, philosophy, psychology, and social and behavioral sciences.
+The degrees of Doctor of Audiology, Doctor of Education, Doctor of Liberal Studies, and Doctor of Musical Arts are awarded by the School of Communication Sciences and Disorders, the College of Education, the University College, and the College of Communication and Fine Arts, respectively.
 The College of Education also awards the degree of Education Specialist with a major in education.
 The Cecil C. Humphreys School of Law awards the Juris Doctor degree.

 Masters programs are offered in fifty-five major areas through seven colleges and four schools.
 The degrees include Master of Arts, Master of Science, Master of Architecture, Master of Arts in Liberal Studies, Master of Arts in Teaching, Master of Business Administration, International Master of Business Administration, Master of City and Regional Planning, Master of Education, Master of Fine Arts, Master of Health Administration, Master of Music, Master of Professional Studies, Master of Public Administration, Master of Public Health, Master of Social Work, and Master of Science in Nursing.

 Mission of the University

 The University of Memphis is a learner-centered metropolitan research university providing high quality educational experiences while pursuing new knowledge through research, artistic expression, and interdisciplinary and engaged scholarship.